SavSanta/gosseract/README.md

 # OCR Server

-Do you just want OCR server, or see the working example of this package?
-Yes, there is already-made server application, which is seriously easy to deploy!
+Do you just wantan OCR server, or to see a working example of this package?
+Yes, there is a ready-made server application, which is seriously easy to deploy!

 👉 https://github.com/otiai10/ocrserver